srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

 A collection is a contains that groups multiple elements into a single unit.
 Collections are used to store, retrieve, manipulate and communicate aggriate data.
+The Java collections define two fundamental types of data structures.
+A **Collection** is a *grouping of objects* and a **Map** is *a set of mappings or associations between objects*.

+Further to *Collection*, a *List* is a Collection that has ordered elements but may contain duplicates and a *Set* is a type of Collection with no duplicates.

 A *collections framework* provides the following: